RuyaSoft/bytesizer-demos/README.md

 This image includes all necessary dependencies and runtime components.

 ## Running ByteSizer
-Each dataset or example in this repository (e.g., `driver_test_scores`, `flight_rewards`) includes its own `README.md` file with instructions for how to run ByteSizer on that specific dataset.
+Each dataset or example in this repository (e.g., [`driver_test_scores`](driver_test_scores/README.md), [`flight_rewards`](flight_rewards/README.md)) includes its own `README.md` file with instructions for how to run ByteSizer on that specific dataset.
 These instructions describe how to mount the appropriate data and configuration files into the container and execute a sample run.

+## License

+This project is licensed under the terms described in the [LICENSE](LICENSE.txt) file.

+## Need Help?

+Open an issue or contact us at support@bytesizer.ai.